baidu/san-website/source/_posts/en/practice/san-store-spa.md

 Suppose this is a system similar to e-commerce back-office orders management

 1. Different channels need to synchronize the status of the current order (pending payment, pending delivery, transaction completed => orderState:1、2、3)
-2. Different channels have the right to modify the current order status
+2. Different channels have the permission to modify the current order status
 3. Each modification requires an asynchronous request to the server for confirmation

 The state management here mixes asynchronous requests, and for the sake of simplicity, security and exception handling are not considered.